Global Stocks Mostly Rise as Border-Security, Trade Talks Progress

 The Dow Jones Industrial Average and Nasdaq-100 were set to edge 0.4% higher.
 The Nasdaq was on the verge of exiting bear-market territory, with shares in technology giant Cisco up 4% in premarket trade.
 Cisco released results after the market close Wednesday that cited a lack of damage from the U.S.'s trade spat with China.

-Moderate gains would echo those in Europe, where the Stoxx Europe 600 was up 0.4% in early afternoon trading.
-A batch of upbeat corporate earnings helped power the index's gains, with the Stoxx's industrial goods and services sector up 1.4% as Schneider Electric advanced 5.8% after releasing results.
+Moderate gains would echo those in Europe, where the Stoxx Europe 600 was up 0.5% in midday trading.
+A batch of upbeat corporate earnings helped power the index's gains, with the Stoxx's industrial goods and services sector up 1.4% as Schneider Electric advanced 6% after releasing results.

 Trading in Asia was mixed, with major indexes in Hong Kong and Shanghai ticking down, while South Korea's Kospi benchmark climbed 1.1%.
 Index heavyweights Samsung Electronics and Korean Air each gained around 3%.